 APQC: Process Classification FrameworkSM (PCF)

 The PCF is the world’s most widely used process framework and allows organizations to speak a common language about functions, processes, and activities independent of structure.
 Updated annually, the PCF is organized into 12 distinct categories, including five categories of operating areas and seven of support areas.
 Each category contains groups of processes and activities that, when considered as a whole, represent the operations of an organization.

-Casewise has a long and established association with the TM Forum, and serves as the official custodian of the eTOM model.
-Developed using Casewise’s highly regarded modeling tool Corporate Modeler, the eTOM model serves as a blueprint for process direction and provides a neutral reference point for internal process reengineering needs, partnerships, alliances, and general working agreements with other telecommunication providers.
+Casewise has a long and established association with the TeleManagement Forum, and serves as the official custodian of the eTOM model.
+Developed by the TeleManagement Forum using Casewise’s highly regarded Casewise Modeler tool, the eTOM model serves as a blueprint for process direction and provides a neutral reference point for internal process reengineering needs, partnerships, alliances, and general working agreements with other telecommunication providers.
 By utilizing the model, telecom organizations can adopt the framework to model, analyze, integrate and streamline their own operations.